Microsoft Dev Home

-Microsoft Dev Home was launched by Microsoft in May 2023 as a Windows 11 to assist developers to streamline the setup process of a development environment.
+Microsoft Dev Home was launched by Microsoft in May 2023 as a Windows 11 app to assist developers to streamline the setup process of a development environment.
 However, in January 2025, Microsoft announced that it will be deprecating Dev Home in May 2025.

 Development history

 Microsoft based its development at GitHub.

-It allowed the user to setup a "dev drive" using ReFS.
-It allowed the user to set environment variables.
-It allowed the user to change common developer-oriented settings such as showing file extensions in Windows Explorer.
-It allowed the user to install software using the Windows Package Manager (winget).
+It allowed the user to set up a "dev drive" using ReFS, set environment variables, change common developer-oriented settings such as showing file extensions in Windows Explorer, and install software using the Windows Package Manager (winget).